fmcgeough/demo_telemetry/README.md

 This is a github repo I setup to demonstrate telemetry event generation for the [Elixir](https://elixir-lang.org/) language's [ecto library](https://hexdocs.pm/ecto/Ecto.html).

+Note: this demonstrates a number of aspects of Ecto Telemetry.
+It's fine to submit a PR for this repo if you want to add to what is demonstrated (or fix some problem).

+## Events in Elixir

 Events are generated in Elixir using the [telemetry](https://hexdocs.pm/telemetry/readme.html) library.
 As explained in the telemetry doc: